-This evaluation compares the contents of your patch kit to the state of files already installed on your system regardless of their system evaluation completed.
+This evaluation compares the contents of your patch kit to the state of files already installed on your system regardless of their origin.

 The amount of time needed to complete this phase can vary greatly depending on the size of the patch kit, the version of the Operating System, and the performance of the system.